Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 The Grand Finale in Dubrovnik

-As the road nears its end, the landscapes become even more breathtaking, leading to the legendary city of Dubrovnik.
+As the road nears its end, the landscapes grow even more dramatic, leading to the walled city of Dubrovnik.

 Must-Visit Stops